 It isn’t enough for a VPN to have access to BBC’s online content.
 The service has to be fast, reliable, easy to use, and above all, safe.
 Knowing which features to prioritize when researching your own VPN can be a frightening experience.
 We’ve streamlined the process with a list of the top criteria used to select a reliable, fast, and secure VPN, listed below.
 We used these same criteria to rank the top VPNs in the business and collected them as recommendations in the next section.

-- Excellent reputation – Can you trust your VPN?
-Using established services is a good starting point for keeping data secure.
+- Excellent reputation – Using established services is a good starting point for keeping data secure.
+Otherwise, your VPN may be just as willing to sell you out as any other company.

-- Large server network – To view content not available in your country, you need servers located in regions where the content is accessible.
+- Large server network – To view content not available in your country, you need a large server network with nodes located in regions where the content is accessible.
 For BBC iPlayer, you have to have access to UK IP addresses, no exceptions.

 - Software availability – You need to run VPN software on all of your devices to fix geo-restriction issues, including smartphones and PC.